ECO-CANOE TOUR ($75 per person) NEW SINCE 2023!!!

 Just like my hiking tours, you simply meet me at the provided launch spot, and I will have the canoes and

 your safety gear ready.
 All of the offered Eco-Canoe tours take place in the family-friendly, safe and gentle backwaters of Niagara’s hidden creeks- which can be paddled both upstream and downstream.
-There is no open lake water or rapids.
-This allows us to enjoy the wildlife sightings and scenery at a pace the group wishes
+There is no open lake water, rapids or portages.
+This allows us to enjoy the wildlife sightings and scenery at a pace the group wishesto enjoy.
+We will not be canoeing over Niagara Falls!

 Please scroll down to see options you may choose from, and inform us of that choice when booking.